JenieX/web-development-with-jonas/html-css-course/03-css-layouts/flexbox/README.md

 - Two values => flex-grow | flex-shrink
 - Two values, second (width/height) => flex-grow | flex-basis
 - Three values => flex-grow | flex-shrink | flex-basis

+## `order`

+The order CSS property sets the order to lay out an item in a flex or grid container.
+Items in a container are sorted by ascending order value and then by their source code order.
+Items not given an explicit order value are assigned the default value of `0`.